 Surprisingly, for an island dependent upon equines, there are many children on the island who have nothing to do with horses and are a bit afraid of them.
 But now I regularly have 'little helpers' at the stables and I actively encourage positive appreciation and care of horses with sessions at the local school.

-Rather than being cooped up in stables during the winter months when it is quieter in Hydra, I take the horses to our home in Palamida where they have lots of countryside to roam, graze, kick up their heels and enjoy themselves!
+Rather than being cooped up in stables during the winter months when it is quieter in Hydra, I take the horses to our home in Palamida where they have lots of space to roam, graze, kick up their heels and enjoy themselves!
 They work hard during the high season, and they would be bored if I left them standing in their stable, so they deserve a holiday especially when the weather is nice.

 My husband Vasilis, is a builder by trade and didn't have a connection with horses until I launched Harriet's Hydra Horses.